paultibe/paultibe/README.md

 ## Hi!
 I'm Paul:)
 I'm a Computer Science + Behavioural Neuroscience student at UBC passionate about backend dev, AI, robotics, and the brain!

+Also venturing into marketing while organizing Western Canada's largest hackathons @ nwPlus.

 <!--
 **paultibe/paultibe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.